99designs/aws-vault/USAGE.md

 #### `session_tags` and `transitive_session_tags`

 It is possible to set [session tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_session-tags.html) when `AssumeRole` is used.
 Two custom config variables could be defined for that: `session_tags` and `transitive_session_tags`.
-The former defines a comma separated key=value list of tags and the latter is a comma separated list of tags that should be persited during role chaining:
+The former defines a comma separated key=value list of tags and the latter is a comma separated list of tags that should be persisted during role chaining:

 ```ini
 [profile root]